eclipse/poosl/README.md

 ## Introduction

-Hier you will find a introduction how to setup, build and run tests.
+Here you will find a introduction how to setup, build and run tests.

 ## Preconditions